Aimlabs

-Aimlabs, formerly Aim Lab, is an aim-training shooter game released on June 16, 2023.
-It was developed and published by State Space Labs, Inc..
-It allows players to practice and optimize their gameplay in a first or third-person shooter setting.
-It is available for Windows, Xbox, Android, and iOS operating systems.
+Aimlabs, formerly Aim Lab, is an aim-training platform developed and published by State Space Labs, Inc..
+It provides players with the tools to practice and optimize their gameplay in first and third-person shooter settings.
+Aimlabs is available for Windows, Xbox, PlayStation 5, iOS, and Android, and uses machine learning and performance analytics to provide personalized training feedback.
+As of 2025, the playform has surpassed 45 million registered players worldwide, making it most widely used aim trainer in the world.

 Gameplay

-While players complete certain tasks in the game, it will gather information about accuracy and reaction time and offer feedback based on their performance.
-It can be adjusted to have the physics of certain games, and maps from those games are also available in the game.
+As players complete tasks, the platform collects data on accuracy, reaction time, movement patterns, and more offering performance feedback and identifying areas of weakness.
+The platform can be calibrated to replicate the physics and sensitivity settings of specific games, and includes 1:1 map recreations of titles such as Valorant for game-specific practice.

+Aimlabs also offers the Aimlabs+ membership, which provides access to advanced features including an AI coaching system, an adaptive sensitivity finder, personalized training plans with daily missions, video courses from professional esports players, and detailed aim analysis.
+The sensitivity finder, described by Aimlabs as the most precise available, assesses a player's optimal mouse angle, lift-off distance, and flick sensitivity.
+According to the company, Plus members using the sensitivity finder improve 49% faster than non-members.

 Development and release

-Aimlabs, then called Aim Lab, was available in Steam early access starting February 7, 2018.
-A mobile versions of the game was released for iOS and Android on July 14, 2022, and the game was officially released on Windows on June 16, 2023, rebranding itself as Aimlabs.
-In the first two days of its full launch, it reached #1 on Steam's bestseller list and reached 30 million global players.
+Aimlabs, then called Aim Lab, entered Steam early access on February 7, 2018.
+A mobile version was released for iOS and Android on July 14, 2022.
+The game officially launched on Windows on June 16, 2023, under the rebranded name Aimlabs, reaching number one on Steam's bestseller list within two days and surpassing 30 million registered players.

-The game grew significantly during the COVID-19 pandemic.
-By September 2021, the game had 5 million monthly active users out of a 20 million total in comparison to 100,000 out of 1.5 million in March 2020.
+The platform grew significantly during the COVID-19 pandemic.
+By September 2021, it had 5 million monthly active users from a base of 20 million total players, compared to 100,000 monthly active users and 1.5 million total players in March 2020.
+On November 4, 2025, it launched on PlayStation 5.
+The same year, the platform hosted its first Logitech G Playdays competition, The Gauntlet, with a prize pool exceeding $100,000.
+In 2025, Aimlabs introduced its Official Benchmark system, a fully redesigned aim assessment and ranking tool.

+Partnerships

-In 2021, Ubisoft announced that Aimlabs became the official FPS training partner for Tom Clancy's Rainbow Six Siege.
-Riot Games followed in 2022, announcing the same with Valorant.
-It has also partnered with the Valorant Champions Tour and the Call of Duty League.
+In 2021, Ubisoft designated Aimlabs as the official FPS training partner for Tom Clancy's Rainbow Six Siege.
+Riot Games followed in 2022, announcing Aimlabs as the official training and coaching platform of Valorant esports, and becoming a minority shareholder.
+The same year, Call of Duty League announced Aimlabs as the official first-person training sponsor for the league and presenting sponsor of the Call of Duty Challenger Scouting Series.

 Additionally, Aimlabs collaborated with neurotechnology company Kernel to use the game for studies on cerebral palsy and brain activity during games.

-Aimlabs ventured into consoles in June 2024, when it became available on the Xbox.

 Reception

 Emma Matthews of PC Gamer gave a positive review of Aimlabs, saying that the game effectively points out mistakes and allows the player to improve from them.
-By April 2023 the game broke its peak lifetime player count record with 10,724 concurrent players.